Procedure Time45 min.

 To work properly, Radiesse® must be injected deep into the dermis – right near the fat layer, and into subcutaneous tissue.
 In fact, it is the loss of subcutaneous tissue that causes the aged look on the back of hands, when tendons and veins begin to show.
 This is what Radiesse® aims to ‘plump’ up, and it does so with a more natural look than a fat transplant.

-The Radiesse® treatment process does not require additional anaesthetic procedures except lidocaine, which can come pre-mixed in its vials, or added by the doctor at the clinic.
+The Radiesse® treatment process does not require additional anaesthetic procedures except lidocaine, which can come pre-mixed in its vials, or added by the doctor or nurse at the clinic.
 Multiple insertions into the skin are required, using a thin needle around the treatment area.
 This counts as a single ‘injection.’
 The entire treatment takes roughly 45 minutes, depending on the size and severity of the condition, and how many vials are needed to produce desired results.

 How many Radiesse® treatments does it take to see results?